Consultation on telecommunications services in the Far North

 - Research on telecommunications services in Northern Canada

-- Read more about the issues covered in the Phase 1 Call for comments about the state of telecommunications services in Canada’s North
+- Read more about the issues covered in the Phase I Call for comments about the state of telecommunications services in Canada’s North

-- Northern telecommunications services public opinion research report – Final report
+- Northern telecommunications services public opinion research report—Final report

-- Final submissions from those who previously provided formal submissions in Phase 2; and
+- final submissions from those who previously provided formal submissions in Phase II; and

-- New submissions that provide Nunavut or Inuit Nunangat perspectives from those who have not previously provided input.
+- new submissions that provided Nunavut or Inuit Nunangat perspectives from those who had not previously provided input.

 Ideas shared